August 15, 2024

 All you have to do is:

-Occupational pension schemes are retirement plans that employers set up to provide employees with additional income upon retirement.
+Occupational pension schemes are retirement plans you set up to provide your employees with additional income upon retirement.

-Employers and employees contribute a percentage of their earnings to the pension fund, which is invested in shares or stocks to prevent its value from getting reduced due to inflation.
+You and your employees contribute a percentage of your earnings to the pension fund, which is invested in shares or stocks to prevent its value from getting reduced due to inflation.
+Employee contributions are optional, depending on the scheme's structure.

 What’s more?

-The Irish government plans to introduce its new auto-enrolment pension scheme starting January 2025.
-Under this scheme, employers are required to match the employee’s contributions (1.5% for the first three years), with the government adding an additional amount.
+The Irish government plans to introduce the Auto Enrolment Pension Scheme on September 30, 2025.
+Under this scheme, you’re required to match your employee’s contributions (1.5% for the first three years), with the government adding an additional amount.

-Looking to set up occupational pensions for your team?
+Looking to set up occupational pensions for your Irish team?

-You can easily enrol your employees in industry-recognised retirement plans via Irish Life Pension and meet future auto-enrollment requirements by:
+Easily enrol your employees in industry-recognised retirement plans via Irish Life and meet future auto-enrollment requirements by:

 Life Assurance covers your employees for as long as they are in employment, providing peace of mind that their loved ones will be financially secure if they die unexpectedly.

-Employers pay the premium for their employees, and upon their death, a lump sum (typically 2x or 4x their salary) gets paid to their beneficiaries.
+As their employer, you pay the premium for your employees, and upon their death, a lump sum (typically 2x or 4x their salary) gets paid to the employee’s beneficiaries.

 Kota lets you:

-Unlike life assurance, which covers employees for life, life insurance provides a lump sum to the employee’s beneficiaries if the employee dies within a specified period or “term”.
+Unlike life assurance, which covers your employees for life, life insurance provides a lump sum to your employee’s beneficiaries if the employee dies within a specified period or “term”.

-Employers typically pay the entire premium and cover all employees under a single master policy.
+You typically pay the entire premium and cover all your employees under a single master policy.

-In Ireland, employer contributions to group life insurance premiums are tax-deductible as a business expense.
-Additionally, employees generally don’t have to pay tax on these premiums, making it a tax-efficient benefit for both parties.
+In Ireland, your contributions towards group life insurance premiums are tax-deductible as a business expense.
+Additionally, your employees generally don’t have to pay tax on these premiums, making it a tax-efficient benefit for both parties.

 Tech startups and companies in Ireland often provide stock options in their benefits packages.